Conditional probabilities in multiplicative noise processes: Weak noise expansion

 \section{Weak noise expansion}

 In order to explicitly compute the conditional probability, we make a weak noise expansion, in some sense, equivalent to a semi-classical (or WKB) approximation in quantum mechanics.
 The general method is very well known in additive noise processes and in quantum systems.
-However, the application to multiplicative stochastic processes or, equivalently, to variable mass quantum problems, is cumbersome~\cite{Langouche1979}.
+The main idea is that the functional integral of Eq.~(\ref{eq:Pfw}) is dominated, at very low noise, by extrema of the action, in such a way that at first approximation

+where $x^{(j)}_{cl}$ (with $j=1,2,\ldots$) are different solutions of the classical equation of motion with the same boundary conditions.
+To improve the approximation, the functional integral of Eq.~(\ref{eq:Pfw}) could be computed considering small fluctuations around each solution $x^{(j)}_{cl}$.
+This integration produces a prefactor in Eq.~(\ref{eq:Psp}) given in terms of a functional determinant (see below) that, upon exponentiation, will result in an effective action containing terms proportional to $\sigma^2$ (or $\hbar$ in a quantum system).
+The application of this procedure to multiplicative stochastic processes or, equivalently, to variable mass quantum problems, is cumbersome~\cite{Langouche1979}.
+In particular, we will see that the classical solution as well as fluctuation contributions to the effective action, both have $\sigma$-dependent terms.
+Thus, it will be necessary to carefully compute and consider both contributions in order to get a consistent approximation.

 In this section, we present a general procedure for the computation of the conditional probability in a stochastic process driven by a drift force $f(x)$ and a diffusion function $g(x)$, for a general stochastic prescription $\alpha$.

-The first approximation is to assume that at very weak noise, the functional integral is dominated by the extrema of the action.
-Thus, the first step is to compute the classical equation of motion $\delta S[x]/\delta x(t)=0$, where $S[x]$ is given by Eq.~(\ref{eq:S}).
-We find,
+We begin by assuming that, at very weak noise, the functional integral, Eq.~(\ref{eq:Pfw}) is dominated by the solutions of the classical equation $\delta S[x]/\delta x(t)=0$, where $S[x]$ is given by Eq.~(\ref{eq:S}).
+Explicitly computing the functional derivative, we find

 This equation provides an alternative interpretation of the classical problem.
 It corresponds with the classical dynamics of a unit mass particle, moving under the influence of a non-conservative velocity dependent force, proportional to $\dot x^2$~\cite{Epele1988}.
 This term is proper of multiplicative systems since it is proportional to $g'(x)$.
 The solution of Eq.~(\ref{eq:SadlePoint}) is quite involved due, on one hand, to the nonlinearity introduced by the diffusion function $g(x)$ and, on the other, to the nonlinearity in the velocity.
 However, using the fact that the Lagrangian is invariant under time translations, it is not difficult to built up a first integral of this equation.
 In fact, the canonical momentum $p=\partial {L}/\partial \dot x= \dot x/g^2(x)$ and the classical Hamiltonian $H(x,p)=\dot x p- L$ can be simply computed, obtaining